joschkabirk/docker-template/README.md

 ### Mandatory configuration

-In order to avoid running into storage limit problems, we will assign the singularity cache to a directory in your `/beegfs` directory (this is Maxwell-specific).
+In order to avoid running into storage limit problems, we will assign the singularity cache to a directory in your Dust directory (this is Maxwell-specific).
 You can of course also use a different directory if you want, but make sure that you have enough space there.